mau-jac/1T6-F20/wk12/functions.md

 ### Exercise 2

-Using sheet *t-shirts*, generate a small summary table with the number t-shirts according to size.
+Using sheet *t-shirts*, generate a small summary table with the number of t-shirts according to size.

 ### Exercise 3